 Recommendations of Things To Know Before Hiring A Contractor

-- The best way to get a contractor in any line of work is to get a referral from a trusted friend.
-That’s hard to do, as not a lot of people are in the environmental cleanup business.
-The list of contractors on this site have experience, training, correct equipment, and insurance.
+The best way to get a contractor in any line of work is to get a referral from a trusted friend.
+That’s hard to do, as not a lot of people have had an environmental cleanup.

 This guidance will serve you well working with handymen, general contractors, janitorial maintenance, or any other service that you require.

 Because environmental cleanup can be like the Wild West, we have created these lists of companies that we have successfully worked with over the last 20 years.
 We do not accept payment for being placed on this list.
 When a contractor fails to produce satisfactory results for our clients, we remove that company for these lists.

 We are always available to answer questions during and after your job.
 The one question we can’t answer is “If this price competitive?
 Fair?
 Average?”
 We don’t do any removal so we don’t know the day-to-day costs.
 That’s why we always recommend getting three quotes for identical work.
 The you will have an answer to market pricing.